Expert Speakers in Every Category on COVID-19’s Impact

 Judy Smith, Crisis Management Expert: Judy A. Smith is the founder and President of Smith & Company, a leading strategic and crisis communications firm with offices in Washington DC and Los Angeles.
 Over the last 25 years, Smith has brought her unique combination of communication skills, media savvy, legal and political acumen to clients facing a wide array of issues and challenges throughout the United States and abroad.

 Whether you are looking for keynote remarks, virtual content, or a conference call, these speakers share the latest on how COVD-19 will impact our lives and our businesses along with expert insights on how we can prepare.

-BOOK AN EXPERT ON THE IMPACT OF COVID-19
+BOOK A COVID-19 SPEAKER & EXPERT ON THE PANDEMIC'S IMPACT

 Contact our team to find out more about these experts, to check out their speaking fees and availability, or to book any of these speakers to speak for your next meeting, conference call, or virtual event.

 Want to see more personalized speakers or alternative meeting options?
 Simply reach out to us, and we’re happy to brainstorm creative solutions to fit your needs.

 To get in touch with someone on our team right now, you can also fill out the form below, live chat with us online, or call us at 1-800-SPEAKER.